-The Law Office of Bradley R. Corbett is experienced in handling insurance fraud cases.
-As one of the premier San Diego insurance fraud lawyers we know the ins and outs of insurance law.
-Have you been a victim of insurance fraud or are being accused of insurance fraud?
+The Law Office of Bradley R. Corbett is experienced in handling auto insurance fraud cases.
+As one of the premier San Diego auto insurance fraud lawyers we know the ins and outs of insurance law.
+Have you been a victim of auto insurance fraud or are being accused of insurance fraud?
 We are here to help.
-What should you know about insurance fraud?
+What should you know about auto insurance fraud?
 Don’t be blindsided or caught off guard.

-What is insurance fraud?
+What is auto insurance fraud?

 California Penal Code 550 classifies it as illegal to “aid, abet, solicit, or conspire” to submit “any false or fraudulent claim for the payment of a loss of injury.”
 Also, it is illegal to submit multiple claims, present false or fraudulent claims for loss of property, or make a claim or multiple claims for a health benefit that you didn’t receive.
 Failure to abide by Penal Code 550 can result in jail time, a $50,000 fine or double the amount of the fraud (whichever is greater), or a combination of both.
 The fraudulent act doesn’t have to be completed to be charged.
 When the act and the intent to commit fraud are both present you can be charged with insurance fraud (2).